-When we envisage pregnancy we imagine a glowing face, a blooming bump and eating for 2.
+When we envisage pregnancy we imagine those stereotypical pregnancy symptoms of a glowing face, a blooming bump and having to eat for 2.
 I found that I was very naive about what pregnancy could actually entail and I still feel that a lot of areas are not discussed enough or if they are it isn’t in the appropriate detail that we need.
 We have come through times where talking about personal issues is a no-no but I feel we are now in a society where we want the information, where we need to hear the truth and want to be far more prepared for what will happen during pregnancy, birth and when the baby arrives.
 It is time to speak out about those unexpected symptoms and shed a light on the areas that may be a little embarrassing or even debilitating during those nine months.

 Ok, first off it is not ″morning″ sickness.
-What I have learnt about pregnancy sickness is this:
+What I have learnt about this pregnancy symptom is this:

 - It can start at any time of day